shrxyyya/DocMagic-GSSoC/CONTRIBUTING.md

 </div>

-Whether you're a seasoned developer, a design enthusiast, a documentation wizard, or someone taking their first steps into open source - **we want you here!** This guide will help you make meaningful contributions to DocMagic with confidence and joy. 🚀
+Whether you're a seasoned developer, a design enthusiast, a documentation wizard, or someone taking their first steps into open source - **we wholeheartedly welcome you!** This guide will help you make meaningful contributions to DocMagic with confidence and joy. 🚀

 > 💡 **New to open source?** Perfect!
 DocMagic is designed to be contributor-friendly.
-We provide mentorship, detailed feedback, and celebrate every contribution - no matter how small!
+We provide mentorship, detailed feedback, and celebrate every contribution-no matter how small!

 ---